pebblecode/pebblecode.github.io/_posts/2016-05-23-conquering-pagespeed-with-jekyll.md

 - Increase spacing of links to reach a score of 100/100 in mobile user experience

 ## Render blocking javascript and CSS
 There were three offending requests delaying the rendering of the page.
-One of which was a Typekit javascript request.
-Typekit does offer an advanced asynchronous embed code, however we chose to use an altered script that utilises the browsers sessionStorage.
-SessionStorage allows browsers to locally cache the font files and avoid having to redownload as they browse between pages.
+The first offender we decided to tackle was a [Typekit](typekit.com) request.
+Typekit offers an advanced asynchronous embed code, however we chose to use an altered script that utilises the browsers sessionStorage.
+SessionStorage allows browsers to locally cache the font files and avoid having to redownload as visitors browse between pages.
 See below the code, courtesy of this [gist](https://gist.github.com/skddc/9134225):

     (function(d) {